wp-plugins/events-rsvp/readme.txt

 thanks to a custom widget, located in the widget menu.

 Users can:

-* register for the event
+* Register for the event
-* register for the waiting list if the max registration limit has been reached
+* Register for the waiting list if the max registration limit has been reached
-* receive confirmation emails after successful registration for the event or for the waiting list
+* Receive confirmation emails after successful registration for the event or for the waiting list

 Admin can:

-* see the list of people registered for the event and for the waiting list
+* See the list of people registered for the event and for the waiting list
-* modify the max registration limit
+* Modify the max registration limit
-* cancel any registration
+* Cancel any registration

 == Installation ==

 1. Install ERSVP via WordPress.org plugin directory
-1. Activate the plugin
+2. Activate the plugin

-2. Go to Events > Add New
+Congrats, the plugin is now active !

+To display a registration form in the front end, you need to:

+1. Create an event
+2. Setup the Event Registration Widget

+1. Create an event
+  * Go to the `Events` menu, then click on the `Add New` sub-menu
-3. Create a new event with a title, max registrations limit (how many people can register) and date
+  * Create a new event with a title, max registrations limit (how many people can register) and date
-4. Go to Events > Settings
-5. Customize the notification emails to be sent to users upon registration for the event or for the waiting list
+2. Setup the Event Registration widget
-6. Go to Widgets
+  * Go to Widgets menu
-7. In the Available Widgets pane, you should see a new widget called ERSVP
+  * In the `Available Widgets` pane, you should see a new widget called `Events Registration`
-8. Drag and drop this widget to one of the widget area of your theme, on the right-hand side (sometime called sidebar)
+  * Drag and drop this widget to one of the widget area of your theme, on the right-hand side (sometime called sidebar)
-9. Click on the down arrow of the ERSVP widget to expand it
+  * Click on the down arrow of the widget to expand it
-10. Set the title that will appear on the front-end and select the event you want
+  * Set the title that will appear on the front-end
+  * select the event you want from the drop-down list
-11. Click on Save
+  * Click on Save

+Congrats, you have just setup your first event !
+You just need to refresh the page where the widget area or sidebar is active, and you should see the event registration form.

+Optionally, you can also configure the emails sent to users upon registration for the event or for the waiting list.
+For this, go to the Events menu, then Settings sub-menu, and you will find the relevant settings.

-== FAQ ==
+== Frequently Asked Questions ==

 = How to change the max registration limit? =